PamelaAwino/RECOMMENDATION-SYSTEM/README.md

 4. Top N Recommendations: Create a function that returns the top N recommendations for a user.
 5. Real-time Recommendation Feature: Deploy and implement a real-time recommendation feature that adapts to users' changing preferences.
 The recommendation model continuously updates by incorporating new user interactions and leveraging real-time data to deliver timely and relevant book suggestions.

+6. Collaborative Filtering

+7. We used Cosine Similarity to recommend various Books to clients.

+8. Memory_Based

+9. We used the SVD model to create our model and test our data.

 ## EVALUATION
 The project's success criteria is determined by achieving a Root Mean Squared Error (RMSE) of less than 0.8 for the prediction model.
 This indicates the accuracy of the model in forecasting user interest in specific books.

 ## FINDINGS
 The findings of the project will include insights into top book sales, peak hours of user activity, the relationship between book prices and quantity demanded, and market trends/new book releases.
 These findings will inform the recommendation system and contribute to enhancing customer engagement and revenue.

+Memory based We used KNN (K-Nearest Neighbours) With Means model has an test RMSE value of xxxxxx and cross validation RMSE value of xxxxxxxx.

+Model based

+We used the SVD (Singular Value Decomposition) model has a test RMSE score of xxxxxxx and cross validation (CV) RMSE score of xxxxxxx.

 ## RECOMMENDATIONS
 Based on the findings, the following recommendations can be made: